 1, And 3, Highlight,

-This will set the intensity of the currently selected fixtures to the "High value".
+This will set the intensity of the currently selected fixtures and cells to the "High value".
 The High Value can be customised in Setup -> Settings , and choosing High Value under the Operational options.
 The default high value is 100%.

 Watch the short video explaining Highlight below...